| CROSSBOW.CONF(5) | File Formats Manual (urm) | CROSSBOW.CONF(5) |

 isspace(3) definition).
 Empty lines,

-and lines starting with ‘#
+and lines starting with ‘#’ are

 ignored.